citusdata/pg_shard-old/README.md

     sudo PATH=/opt/citusdb/3.0/bin/:$PATH make install

 `pg_shard` also includes regression tests.
 To verify your installation, start your Postgres instance with the `shared_preload_libraries` setting mentioned below, and run `make installcheck`.

+**Note:** CitusDB 3.2 is in Beta.
+If you'd like to build against CitusDB, please contact us at engage @ citusdata.com.

 ## Setup